Q. WHAT IS THIS YEAR’S ANIMAL?

 Q. WHAT SHOULD I BRING?

-A. Comfortable footwear (there's a lot of walking involved); a pen or pencil; a smart phone or tablet for help in solving clues; something to eat and drink during the hunt.
+A. Comfortable footwear (there's a lot of walking involved); a flashlight (the brighter the better); a pen or pencil; a smart phone or tablet for help in solving clues; something to eat and drink during the hunt.

 Strongly recommended: A clipboard for your answer sheets (9-1/2”x11”)

 Q. I’M NOT VERY COMPETITIVE.
 WILL I STILL ENJOY THE HUNT?